steevka/TheTracker/README.md

 Twitter, YouTube, Ghost, Chart Mogul, Gumroad, Paddle, and Clubhouse.

-To use this app, create an account on https://tolta.co/ and link your desired accounts.
-Use one tracker ID per Tidbyt screen.

-One tracker is free forever.
-A paid account is required for more.

-Instagram has not been working on tolta.co for some time.
-Sorry!
-Nothing I can do about that.
-The logo looks sexy so I kept it.

 Note that tolta.co refreshes data every 30 minutes.

 ## Flexible layout, number formatting, colors, icons, and font